AlexLabram/CreativeWriting/wb/Witherworld.md

 - Cells of an organised goetian faction (S.P.E.C.T.R.E. meets Golden Dawn)
   - Their leader: Morgen le Fay, returned from the witherworld as the seal weakens.
 She's been operating like one of those crime lords who end up running their empires from prison, but now she's back.
 All shall love her and despair.
   - ...But is she the final boss, or just the cat's-paw of a [fae leader](https://en.wikipedia.org/wiki/Fomorians)?
 Dun dun daaaaaah...
+  - ...But are her schemes intended to succeed, or just to set the scenes for a mammoth ritual?
+Dun dun daaaaaah...
+- A broken-down magical servant from Roman times has delocalised (castle destroyed?) and promptly started metastatising into a god due to conceptual resonance.
+This is not a good thing.

 ## Outstanding questions